-Brookfield has two hydropower facilities under construction in the South of Brazil and an additional 500 MW of development projects in its pipeline planned for the next five years.
+Brookfield has an additional 150 MW of development projects in its pipeline planned for the next five years.

 Small hydro projects in Brazil qualify under the Kyoto Protocol to receive carbon credits that may be used for compliance with GHG emission regulations in industrialized countries that have implemented the treaty.
 Brookfield was the first company to sell its carbon credits from small hydro facilities in the country.